hotwax/oms-documentation/Plugins/CSV Mapping.md

 ## Conclusion

-Papa Parse is a reliable and efficient library for parsing CSV files.
+Papa Parse is an in-browser parser for parsing CSV files.
 It offers a range of features and is easy to use.
 By using Papa Parse, you can handle CSV data seamlessly and perform various operations on the parsed data within your JavaScript applications.

 Note: Please check the compatibility of the package version with the app.